kesilin/addse-1/docs/index.md

 ### Validation data

-Validation data is directly streamed from HuggingFace.
+Validation data is directly streamed from Hugging Face.
 No need to prepare anything.

 Alternatively, update the configuration files in `configs/` to use your own `litdata`-optimized validation data.

 ### Evaluation data

-You must download the Clarity speech dataset to `data/external/Clarity/`.
+Download the [Clarity speech dataset](https://salford.figshare.com/articles/dataset/Dataset_of_British_English_speech_recordings_for_psychoacoustics_and_speech_processing_research/16918180) to `data/external/Clarity/`.
 Then run:

 ```bash
 uv run addse ldopt data/external/Clarity/ data/chunks/clarity/ --num-workers 4
 ```

-The remaining evaluation data is directly streamed from HuggingFace.
+The remaining evaluation data is directly streamed from Hugging Face.

 Alternatively, update the configuration files in `configs/` to use your own `litdata`-optimized evaluation data.